pytorch/vision/docs/source/models.rst

 .. betastatus:: registration mechanism

-As of v0.14, TorchVision offers a new model registration mechanism which allows retreaving models and weights by their names.
+As of v0.14, TorchVision offers a new model registration mechanism which allows retrieving models and weights by their names.
 Here are a few examples on how to use them:

 .. code:: python